openintegrationhub/openintegrationhub/docs/architecture/Decisions/open/HubModelArchitecture.md

 * Bidirectional communication is easier to implement: A new application only requires a single connections to the Open Integration Hub instead of an exponential number of connections compared to peer-to-peer.
 * Central conflict management is enabled?
 * A common data model is required.
 All connected applications use transformer components which transforms between the application specific data model and the common data model
+* Application specific Ids must be resolved in order to enable application overwhelming ID linking
+ * E.g.: Same data record exists in multiple applications --> OIH must centrally manage these IDs in order to correclty synchronize these data records

 ## Peer-To-Peer